 NRCGT comes into business with all disposals.
 You have to pay taxes even if you are passing on the gifts to your family members or someone else out of generosity.

 If you are gifting an asset to someone, NRCGT is the least of your worries and you have to face some other tax consequences.
 Taking expert advice is important in this case.
-Our experienced accountants can advise you of NRCGT and its consequences.
+Our experienced accountants in London can advise you of NRCGT and its consequences.